 This led to a class-action lawsuit, and a steep decline in sales.
 They sold nearly 10 million of the drives in 1999, but it fell to 2.2 million by 2003.

-In 1997, Imation released its Super Floppy, a 120-megabyte floppy drive that was backward compatible with regular 3.5-inch floppies.
+In 1997, Imation released its Super Floppy, a 120-megabyte floppy disk drive that was backward compatible with regular 3.5-inch floppies.
 The Super Floppy was highly anticipated, but the Zip drive was near the height of its popularity when the Super Floppy came out, so it didn’t catch on, at least in the United States.

 Obsolescence and legacy